jaime-pru/Analisis-de-datos-espaciales/paper.md

 The suggested way to follow the course is through the sequence proposed by the structure of the book, from chapter 1 to 5, since the tools are exposed gradually, trying to ensure adequate assimilation.
 However, if the student feels already comfortable with handling one topic, she can move on to the next one without difficulty.

 Experience in the use of this material indicates that it can be covered in 5 or 6 weeks, spending between 4.5 and 5 hours per week of study.
 Chapter 1 can be covered in approximately 4.5 hours, however if the student is not familiar with R and RStudio it could take a bit longer.
 The choropleth mapping section would be smoothly covered in about 3 hours.
 Meanwhile, Chapter 3 on the exploratory analysis of spatial data, one of the central parts of the book, may require at least 6 hours of study.
-Chapter 4, dedicated to the elementary review of linear regression, can be covered in 3 hours of study, since some previous knowledge on the subject is assumed, however, more could be required if the student needs to review these topics in greater depth.
+Chapter 4, dedicated to the elementary review of linear regression, can be covered in 3 hours of study, since some previous knowledge on the subject is assumed, however, more time could be required if the student needs to review these topics in greater depth.
 Finally, Chapter 5, also central to this material, would require around 6 hours of study.

 # Contributions